Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 We played this earlier.

-He said the Treasury Secretary, John Snow says not only Bush administration officials, but others appealed to you at the New York Times not to disclose this information, including some Democrats and members of the 9-11 Commission, including the chairman and a co-chairman, as well as members of Congress on the Intelligence Committee.
+He said, the Treasury Secretary Jon Snow says not only Bush administration officials, but others appealed to you at the New York Times not to disclose this information, including some Democrats and members of the 9-11 Commission, including the chairman and the co-chairman, as well as members of Congress on the Intelligence Committee.

 Is that true?

-Three people outside of the administration were uh asked by the administration to call us.
+Three people outside of the administration were asked by the administration to call us.

-Uh all of them spoke they thought in confidence, and uh and I don't think I'll breach the confidence of what they said, uh, although uh I will say that not all of them uh urged us not to publish.
+They thought in confidence, and I don't think I'll breach the confidence of what they said, although I will say that not all of them urged us not to publish.

-I'm still trying to figure out who in the administration would call the New York Times or call Jack Murphy and say, would you would you call Keller at the New York Times and tell him not to run this stuff?
+Jack Martha, I'm still trying to figure out who in the administration would call the New York Times or call Jack Martha and say, would you call Keller at the New York Times and tell him not to run this stuff?

-Not even with some of the crazy things this administration has reportedly have done in reaching out to its uh enemies.
+Not even with some of the crazy things this administration has reportedly done in reaching out to its enemies.

 I'm not calling anybody a liar.